Testing primordial black hole and measuring the Hubble constant with multiband gravitational-wave observations: Hubble constant

-where $\sigma_{H_{0}}$, $\sigma_{\nu_{\rmI}}$, $\sigma_{\nu_{\rmB}}$ and $\sigma_{Y}$ represent the standard deviation of $H_{0}$, $\nu_{\rmI}$, $\nu_{\rmB}$ and $Y$ respectively.
+where $\sigma_{\dots}$ represents the corresponding standard deviation.
 In the future, if two different GWs which satisfy the peak frequency relation could be detected, the peak frequencies of two different stochastic GW backgrounds can be measured extremely precisely.
 Therefore, the main uncertainty is from the data fitting of factor $Y$.
+And with the development of experimental detections, the more information about the two different SGWBs we know, the less uncertainty of factor $Y$ we get.

-For the model uncertainty, we need the simulation of critical collapse to confirm the detail of PBH formation.
-However, in Fig \ref{fig:deltalgH0_deltalgfPBH}, we show that the detail of PBH formation such as the threshold $\delta_{\rmc}$ for PBH formation can affect the PBH abundance significantly, but it barely affects the estimated value of $H_{0}$.
+For the model uncertainty, one needs the simulation of critical collapse to confirm the detail of PBH formation.
+However, in figure~\ref{fig:deltalgH0_deltalgfPBH}, we show that the detail of PBH formation such as the threshold $\delta_{\rmc}$ for PBH formation can affect the PBH abundance significantly, but it barely affects the estimated value of $H_{0}$.
 Further studies on this new method will be done in the future.